Fees for care complementary to pre-primary education

 The club activity complementary to pre-primary education is provided free of charge to families whose gross income is below the income limits.
 Families must apply for an exemption for no charges to be collected.

-An exemption from fees must be applied for for each operating year using the appropriate form.
-The exemption may be granted starting for the month the application has been received.
+Up-to-date income information must be submitted for payment exemption.
+The exemption may be granted starting for the month the income information has been received.

 Club activities provided as specialised care are free of charge for a disabled pupil (Act on Specialised Care for the Disabled, 519/1977, Section 2).
 The need for morning and afternoon activities for a disabled child or youth should be recorded in their specialised care programme.